chef/chef-oss-practices/communication/community-meetings.md

 ## Requirements

 - Meetings are open to anyone who is interested.
-- Each meeting must have a designated leader.
-- Each meeting must have an agenda posted in #community-meetings in Community Slack.
-Before posting, the agenda should be created in the community-slack-meetings GitHub repo at <https://github.com/chef/chef-community-slack-meetings>.
-Agendas should have draft time slots for each topic.
-- Putting together the meeting agenda is the responsibility of the designated leader.
+- Each meeting is lead by a member of the Developer Relations team in the Chef business unite at Progress.
+- Each meeting will follow a general structure of release notifications, team updates, and community updates.
 - The meeting leader will start the meeting with a greeting and any Chef announcements (ChefConf, Community Summits, etc.).
 - Each meeting must have at least one representative from Chef's major Open Source projects - including Infra, Habitat, InSpec, and Automate.
 - Each representative will give a brief update on the project - what is being worked on, issues that they would like to solicit input on, etc.
 - The meeting will then open for general discussion.
 - As an agenda item nears its time limit, the moderator will give a 2 minute warning, then close the topic.
-- All Chef engineers - engineers employed by Chef Software, Inc. - are highly encouraged to attend.
+- All Chef engineers - engineers working on Chef software employed by Progress Software - are highly encouraged to attend.